Articles

 To meet the BREEAM criteria for the pollution category, project owners should take action to prevent and control pollution.
 This action needs to consider light and noise pollution as well as land, water and air emissions.

-BREEAM aims to encourage a circular economy, which means that projects should work to reduce waste going to landfill.
-This means that the possible reuse of construction and operational waste should be considered, and that materials should be reusable after demolition wherever possible.
+BREEAM aims to encourage a circular economy, which means that projects should work to reduce materials going to landfill.
+Projects are therefore expected to reduce construction and operational waste, prioritising reuse, recovery and recycling wherever feasible.
+Consideration should also be given to how materials can be reused or recovered at end of life, rather than treated as disposable after demolition.

 Management is an important category of BREEAM certification.
 It means that building projects need to adopt sustainable management practices throughout the lifecycle of the building.
 In other words, from design to demolition.
 This will help to ensure that sustainable development goals are continuously worked on throughout the operational phase of the building.